 - What actions can you apply to improve on a low trust battery?

-- As a leader or a colleague, what can you do to help your colleagues to succeed in charing their trust batteries?
+- As a leader or a colleague, what can you do to help your colleagues to succeed in charging their trust batteries?

 1. You may use this exercise alone as an individual reflection activity to understand which workplace relationships you need to focus on more.